Hydrospheredata/kubeflow-workshop/README.md

 # Hydrosphere + Kubeflow Pipelines (Argo)

-This example shows, how to orchestrate a machine learning workflow with [Kubeflow](https://www.kubeflow.org/) and use [Hydrosphere Serving](https://hydrosphere.io/serving/) for model management.
+This example shows how to orchestrate a machine learning workflow with [Kubeflow](https://www.kubeflow.org/) and use [Hydrosphere Serving](https://hydrosphere.io/serving/) for model management.

 ## Prerequisites